ptvan/ptvan.github.io/_posts/2019-10-17-analyzing-networks.md

 More sophisticated network models include [Barabasi-Albert](https://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model) or [exponential random graphs](https://en.wikipedia.org/wiki/Exponential_random_graph_models).

+### Network properties

+Most networks have basic graph properties like [assortativity](https://en.wikipedia.org/wiki/Assortativity) and [clustering coefficient](https://en.wikipedia.org/wiki/Clustering_coefficient).
+Nodes also have [degree](https://en.wikipedia.org/wiki/Degree_(graph_theory)) and [centrality](https://en.wikipedia.org/wiki/Centrality), which can be measured in several ways.
+Depending on its _type_ of data, a network can also have additional properties brought on by the metadata of the nodes and edges, which you can query and model on.

 ### Working with networks

 First, you have to get your data into a format amenable to network analysis.
 The simplest is a table containing nodes and edges, which most software can parse.
 If you have a lot of network data, you may want to use a graph database like [Neo4J](https://neo4j.com/).
 For ease of manipulation graph data, you may want to consider [tidygraph](https://github.com/thomasp85/tidygraph), which uses syntax inspired by the [tidyverse](https://www.tidyverse.org/).
 Depending on how big and complex your network is, you may want to create a subgraph, work on it before applying changes to the entire dataset.
 You can also choose to work with the edge and/or node attributes in tabular format before applying them to the network.